Jennifer Herbst, DPT

 Kelsey McCleary, PTA

 Kelsey McCleary has been a licensed Physical Therapist Assistant for three years.
 She first graduated from Arizona State University with her Bachelor’s degree in Exercise and Wellness.
 She then got her Physical Therapist Assisting degree from GateWay Community college.
 Her interest in physical therapy grew when her father had a stroke her senior year in high school and she had to watch him relearn how to walk and do basic tasks of daily living.
 She decided she wanted to help people just like the therapists helped her father.
 Kelsey loves the need to be creative and think outside the box when working with neurological conditions and children.
 She has gained a passion for pediatric therapy because she wants to help kids be able to just be kids and reach their potential.
-Kelsey has two kids of her own; a four-year-old girl, and a two-year-old boy.
-She has been married for almost 7 years and enjoys spending time with her family.
+Kelsey has three kids of her own; a two girls and a boy.
+She enjoys spending time with her family.
 Kelsey also loves horses and used to ride them as a child.
-She has seen how Hippo/Equine Therapy has benefited patients and is excited to start providing it as a treatment.
+She has seen how Equine-Assisted Therapy has benefited patients and is excited to start providing it as a treatment.